-When the document has generated successfully, you can click the notification icon () to see the new document artifact.
-Simply open the document artifact and click the Download link to download or view the generated Office document.
+After the document has generated successfully, you can find the new document artifact at the output location that you specified.
+Simply open the document artifact and click the Download link to download or view the generated office document.

 Note: If you are using Internet Explorer 8, you must enable the automatic prompting for file downloads security setting before you can download the file from Blueprint.
 To enable this setting, click Tools > Internet Options > Security > Custom level... > Downloads and then enable the Automatic prompting for file downloads option.